Last Updated on 11th May 2022 by Sophie Nadeau

 One of the other main reasons to head to Trocadéro this early in the morning is that the crowds are that much fewer than at sunset, providing the perfect chance to take stunning photos of Paris.
 Afterwards, take the time to walk along the River Seine during Golden Hour and soak up the sights of the city without all the people!

-If you want to see Paris from another perspective, all the while from the comfort of your seat (perfect for those with jetlag!), then a River Seine Cruise may well be for you.
+If you want to see Paris from another perspective, all the while from the comfort of your seat (perfect for those currently catching up as a result of jetlag!), then a River Seine Cruise may well be for you.
 And with prices for basic boat rides starting from just €10, this activity near the Eiffel Tower is suitable for almost every budget.

 When imagining Parisian architecture, there is no doubt that most people dream of the 19th-century Haussmannian style that is so synonymous with the city.
 However, what you may well not know is that the city is home to a treasure trove of Art Nouveau architecture, dotted across all of Paris.